DavidVorick/CodeCommit/UserSpecification.md

 for the file.
 This syntax can also be used to create new files, including empty files.

-To delete a file, the parser will look for '^^^[file]' folowed by '^^^delete', which signals that the file is supposed to be removed.
+To delete a file, the parser will look for '^^^[file]' followed by '^^^delete', which signals that the file is supposed to be removed.

 The parser needs to make sure that the [file] specified by the response does not do any path traversal, and also that the filepath points to some file inside the current directory.
-It needs to make sure that the critical files are not being modified, which means that it cannot modify:
+It needs to make sure that the LLM is not attempting to modify critical files, namely:

 + .gitignore
 + Cargo.lock
 + build.sh
 + codeRollup.sh
 + LLMInstructions.md
-+ UserSpecification.md
++ any file named UserSpecification.md
 + anything in the .git folder
 + anything in the agent-config folder
 + anything in the target folder